qwshen/spark-etl-framework/docs/flat-stream-reader.md

 ```
 To give a custom column name for the row_value, please use row.valueField properties in the definition.

+For watermark configuration, the timeField is one field in the dataframe to be used for the delay calculation.
 To add a custom (processing) timestamp, please use the addTimestamp property.
 This column is added as the name of __timestamp.

 To clean up processed files, please enable cleanSource option.